Capstone-CC/cc-front/README.md

 # How To Run

 How to run web client on local enviroment with remote server

 ## Install

 You need to install node -> https://nodejs.org/

-You can check node is installed well by this commnad
+You can check node is installed well by this command

 ```
 $ npm -v